 Physical or mineral sunscreens protect your skin by physically blocking and deflecting UV light away (hence the name) and to do so they have to contain two ingredients:

 Physical sunscreens do not penetrate your skin and do not need time to start acting as a shield.
 Therefore they start protecting your skin as soon as you apply them on.

 Due to the gentle ingredients they contain, physical sunscreens are less likely to irritate sensitive skins and have longer shelf life than chemical formulas.

 The ingredients, as we said before are simple, but let’s elaborate a little deeper on what these do for your skin.

 Zinc Oxide is an important nutritious mineral found in our body that protects the immune system and metabolism by fighting off harmful bacteria.

 While this superstar mineral is important to keep you healthy by reducing illnesses, preventing colds, and healing wounds, it has also been studied for other skin concerns too.

-It is actually one of the most studied element for acne, minor burns, severely chapped skin, irritations, as well as diaper rash.
+It is actually one of the most studied elements for acne, minor burns, severely chapped skin, irritations, as well as diaper rash.

 This tells us that zinc oxide is, in fact, safe to be used on children, and if you have been worrying about which sunscreen to opt for when it comes to protecting your child’s skin against the sun, physical sunscreen that contains zinc may be the best choice for you.